wilsonSev/wilsonSev/README.md

 Here are some ideas to get you started:
 -->
 Computer Science student
-- 🌱 I’m currently studying in ITMO University located in Saint-Petersburg, Russia
+- 🌱 I’m currently studying in ITMO University located in Saint Petersburg, Russia
 - 📫 How to reach me: andrepribavkin@gmail.com
 - ⚡ Fun fact: I have 3-year music production experience
 - 🇬🇧 C1 English proficiency level